About the Test

-The homocysteine test may be used the following ways:
+The homocysteine test may be used in the following ways:

-- A healthcare practitioner may order a homocysteine test to determine if a person has a vitamin B12 or folate deficiency.
-The homocysteine concentration may be elevated before B12 and folate tests are abnormal.
-Some healthcare practitioners may recommend homocysteine testing in malnourished individuals, the elderly, who often absorb less vitamin B12 from their diet, and individuals with poor nutrition, such as drug or alcohol addicts.
+- To diagnose a vitamin B12 or folate deficiency.
+The homocysteine concentration may be elevated before B12 and folate tests become abnormal.
+Some health care practitioners may recommend homocysteine testing in malnourished individuals, the elderly (who often absorb less vitamin B12 from their diet), and individuals with poor nutrition, such as drug or alcohol addicts.

-- Homocysteine may be ordered as part of a screen for people at high risk for heart attack or stroke.
-It may be useful in someone who has a family history of coronary artery disease but no other known risk factors, such as smoking, high blood pressure, or obesity.
-However, the exact role that homocysteine plays in the progression of cardiovascular disease has not been established, so the utility of the screening test continues to be questioned.
-Routine screening, such as that done for total cholesterol, has not been recommended.
+- As a general screening for people at high risk for heart attack or stroke.
+It may be useful if you have a family history of coronary artery disease but no other known risk factors, such as smoking, high blood pressure, or obesity.
+But the exact role homocysteine plays in the progression of cardiovascular disease has not been established, so the utility of the screening test is questioned.
+Routine screening for hyperhomocysteinemia, such as for total cholesterol, is not recommended.

-This test may be ordered when a health practitioner suspects that a person may have a vitamin B12 and/or folate deficiency.
+This test may be ordered when a health practitioner suspects you may have a vitamin B12 and/or folate deficiency.
 Signs and symptoms are initially subtle and nonspecific.
-People with an early deficiency may be diagnosed before they experience any overt symptoms.
+If you have an early deficiency, you may be diagnosed before experiencing any overt symptoms.
 Other affected people may experience a variety of mild to severe symptoms that can include:

 - Fatigue, weakness